South Carolina Early Care and Education Career Ladder

 What if my degree is in something other than ECE?

 The SC Endeavors Registry Career Ladder is specific to Early Childhood Education.
-However, individuals with degrees in fields other than ECE may still place at their degreed level, but must submit college transcripts showing college credits in ECE.
-Please note that in order for a course to be considered ECE and/or ECE-related, there must be a direct correlation between the course content and Early Childhood (specifically ages 0-8).
-Further clarification of course content can be shown through statements from professors, course syllabi, research papers, etc.
+However, individuals with degrees in fields other than ECE may still be recognized on the career ladder.
+Please note that in order for a course to be considered ECE and/or ECE-related, there must be at least 50% correlation between the course content and Early Childhood (specifically ages 0-8).

 What if I earned my degree in another country?